Bassoon courses and projects

 in the beautiful English Lake District

-Wednesday 26th - Sunday 30th April 2023
+Wednesday 24th - Sunday 28th April 2024

 at Higham Hall, Bassenthwaite, Cumbria

-(Course begins with supper on 26th April at 6.30pm, ends at 2pm after lunch on 30th April)
+(Course begins with supper on 24th April at 6.30pm, ends at 2pm after lunch on 28th April)

-Tutored by Laurence Perkins and Amy Thompson
+Tutored by Laurence Perkins and Roger Birnstingl

-with pianist John Gough (performance classes on 28th April)
+with pianist John Gough

 Higham Hall, near Bassenthwaite lake